bduvenhage/bduvenhage.github.io/_posts/2019-07-31-generating-equidistant-vectors.md

 {% endhighlight %}

 ## Summary
-The Fibonacci lattice/spiral is an efficient method to generate equidistant points on the unit sphere.
+The Fibonacci lattice/spiral is a simple and efficient method for generating equidistant points on the unit sphere.
 The golden angle is approximately 2.400 radians or 137.5 degrees.
 Therefore, each turn of the spiral walk adds two or three points to the sphere.
 To tesselate the sphere one still needs to apply a Delaunay or similar triangulation algorithm.

 Full [source](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/geometry) for generating the equidistant points is available in my [Bits-O-Cpp](https://github.com/bduvenhage/Bits-O-Cpp) GitHub repo.